Part 3: Learning and Improving

 - Refine Your Plan

 Good play means having a plan for your army/game and sticking to it.
 As you look over your notes and consider your games, think about what your latest games mean for the plan.
 Is it good?
 Does it need to change?

 - Solicit Feedback

-If there are areas you aren’t sure about, interactions you’re concerned about, or parts of your list you aren’t 100%, don’t be afraid to solicit feedback online.
-Workshop ideas with more experienced players.
+If there are areas you aren’t sure about, interactions you’re concerned about, or parts of your list you aren’t 100%, don’t be afraid to solicit feedback, whether in real life or online.
+Workshop ideas with friends or teammates.
 Try to prioritize feedback from players with experience if you can, and don’t put up with anyone insulting you.

 - Get the Most from Your Playtest Games

 To some degree, every game with a list is a practice game, but if you’re playing a game with a buddy that’s explicitly a playtest game, make sure you get the most out of it.